History of Logic from Aristotle to Gödel by Raul Corazzon | e-mail: rc

 Contents: 1.
 Pope John XXI (Peter of Spain) as the author of the so-called Summule logicales IX; 2.
 Life and works of Peter of Spain XXIV; 3.
 The Tractatus called afterwards Summule logicales.
 Title, order and number of the tracts.
 Their date XLIII; 4.
 Sources.
 'The Byzantine thesis'.
 Peter's possible masters of logic LXI; 5.
 Contents of the Tractatus LXXXVIII; 6.
 The early diffusion of the Tractatus.
 Commentaries and editions XCV; 7.
 The manuscripts used for this edition C; Books and articles referred to CXI; List of manuscripts used CXVI; Index of names CXXI.

 As to the doctrinal contents, the Tractatus may be divided in two main parts: one (A) discussing doctrines found in the so-called logica antiquorum (=logica vetus and logica nova), the other (B) those commonly dealt with in the logica modernorum (the tracts discussing the so-called proprietates terminorum):

 A: De introductionibus (Tract I), De predicabilibus (Tract II), De predicamentis ((Tract III), De sillogismis (Tract IV), De locis (Tract V), De fallaciis (Tract VII)

 Rijk, Lambertus Marie de.
 1973.
-"The Development of Suppositio Naturalis in Medieval Logic.
-Part Ii.
-Fourteenth Century Natural Supposition as Atemporal (Omnitemporal) Supposition."
+"The Development of Suppositio Naturalis in Mediaeval Logic.
+II.
+Fourteenth-Century Natural Supposition as Atemporal (Omnitemporal) Supposition."
 Vivarium no. 11:43-79.

 Reprinted as chapter X in: Through Language to Reality.
 Studies in Medieval Semantics and Metaphysics.